 Problems that don't go away can take a toll on our well-being.
 Left unsolved, a small problem can become a big problem.
 We end up feeling frustrated, stressed or maybe even depressed and hopeless.
-Problem solving helps you deal more effectively with stressors in your life.

-Problem-solving may have a number of additional benefits, including:
+Problem-solving may have a number of benefits, including: